-- Chattenden Primary School ensures that appropriate filtering and monitoring systems are in place on school equipment and systems used by pupils and staff, including school devices used by pupils at home - Filtering and monitoring are an important part of school's online safety responsibilities, but they are only one part of our approach to online safety.
+- Filtering and monitoring are an important part of school's online safety responsibilities, but they are only one part of our approach to online safety.
 Pupils and adults may have access to systems external to the school control, such as mobile phones and other internet enabled devices and technology.
-Where concerns are identified, appropriate action will be taken. - Chattenden Primary School recognises that many pupils and parents will have unlimited and unrestricted access to the internet via mobile phones and other enabled devices, this is external to the school's control.
-Where concerns are identified appropriate action will be taken. - Chattenden Primary School will ensure a comprehensive whole school curriculum is developed and in place to enable and equip all pupils with the knowledge needed to make the best use of the internet and technology in a safe, considered and respectful way, so they are able to reap the benefits of the online world and manage the risks effectively.
-DSLs and SLT may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance. - The school will also support parents and the wider school community (including all members of staff) to be aware and alert to the need to keep children safe online.
-We will share information with parents/carers about:

-• what systems are in place to filter and monitor online use,

-• what children do online as a part of their learning, including the sites they may asked to access,

-• who from the school or college (if anyone) their child is going to be interacting with online, as a part of remote learning.
+Where concerns are identified, appropriate action will be taken. - Balfour Infant School recognises that many pupils and parents will have unlimited and unrestricted access to the internet via mobile phones and other enabled devices, this is external to the school's control.
+Where concerns are identified appropriate action will be taken.
+The school supports pupils and parents with advice as to how to support their children online and posts updates in newsletters and on the school website - Balfour Infant School will ensure a comprehensive whole school curriculum is developed and in place to enable and equip all pupils with the knowledge needed to make the best use of the internet and technology in a safe, considered and respectful way, so they are able to reap the benefits of the online world and manage the risks effectively. - Balfour Infant School uses UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' to support curriculum planning and refers to DfE 'Teaching online safety in school' guidance for further guidance. - The school will also support parents and the wider school community (including all members of staff) to be aware and alert to the need to keep children safe online.
+We will share information with parents/carers about: - what systems are in place to filter and monitor online use, - what children do online as a part of their learning, including the sites they may asked to access, - who from the school (if anyone) their child is going to be interacting with online, as a part of remote learning.

-- The DSL will respond to online safety concerns in line with this and other associated policies such as anti-bullying and behaviour. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.
+The DSL will respond to online safety concerns in line with this and other associated policies such as anti-bullying and behaviour.

+- Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.